 So far, though, the entire episode has had a catalyzing and energizing effect on the Democratic base.
 Labor is white-hot with rage, and there are a lot of Democrats outside the borders of the Badger State who have been cheering on the spectacle of tens of thousands of people marching in the streets of Madison (in February, no less) for their rights.
 This energy (so far, at least) shows no signs of dissipating now that the first battle has been lost — instead, multiple recall efforts have been launched and at least one television ad run from the state Democratic Party.
 The bar for recalling politicians in Wisconsin is fairly high, so it’s anyone’s guess whether any Republicans will actually be tossed out by the voters over the entire episode.
 But this fight reaches beyond Wisconsin, to many other Rust Belt states — which are, coincidentally, the states which may determine the next presidential election.
 Overall, a Union resurgence in political activism in these states is a wonderful thing to see for the Democratic Party as a whole.
 Continue reading Friday Talking Points — In Non-Charlie-Sheen News…

-Republican lawmakers in Wisconsin, emboldened with the sudden realization that a quorum is not necessary to vote on any legislation not requiring public expenditure, capped off what leadership described as, “the most nostalgic night . . . → Read More: Wisconsin Senate Votes to Reinstitute Slavery
+Republican lawmakers in Wisconsin, emboldened with the sudden realization that a quorum is not necessary to vote on any legislation not requiring public expenditure, capped off what leadership described as, “the most nostalgic night in memory” . . . → Read More: Wisconsin Senate Votes to Reinstitute Slavery

 ONE: Bachmann-Torpor Overreach.

 It’s peculiar how fixated Republicans seem to be on light bulbs, since they seem hell-bent on taking the United States back to a time before light bulbs even existed.